MicrosoftDocs/dynamics-365-fraud-protection/content/graph-explorer.md

 Opening the graph explorer shows the ontology structure.
 Selecting any category of data, called a *node*, displays its attributes.
 If your ontology has been edited to give nodes or attributes custom labels, like changing the name of “User” to “ValuedCustomer,” you will see those names here.

 Related nodes are connected by *edges*, which may have their own properties depending on the nature of the data.
-These allow you to navigate through the ontology and understand the connections between data.
+These enable you to navigate through the ontology and understand the connections between data.

 ![Screenshot of the ontology as pictured in the graph explorer.](media/graph-explorer-images/ge-ontology.png)